UbiquityRobotics/learn/programming_your_robot/PC_Board_Revision_Identification.md

 #### &uarr;[top]( https://ubiquityrobotics.github.io/learn/)

 ## PC Board Revision Identification
-version: 20191103
+This page describes how to identify Magni PC board revisions of the ```Main Control Board (MCB)``` and the ```switch board``` for versions were the rev does not print on the board or is very hard to see due to poor contrast.

 ### Main Control Board Identification

 All of the Main Control Boards, also called MCB, have a version number on the top of the board that is printed along the left edge of the PC board on the top copper layer.

-Because prior to rev 5.2 the version number is very hard to read we will supply pictures to help with board version identification.
+Because prior to rev 5.2 the version number is very hard to read we will supply pictures to help with board version identification prior to rev 5.2

+A detailed list of main MCB hardware changes as well as firmware revisions can be found [here](https://github.com/UbiquityRobotics/ubiquity_motor/blob/indigo-devel/Firmware_and_Hardware_Revisions.md).

+#### Revision 5.2 Main Control boards

+Starting with version 5.2 the large text for the board revision will be up to mid left of the board and printed in bright white silkscreen.
+This page will not describe rev 5.2 boards because the revision is very easy to see.

+#### Revision 5.1 Main Control Board

-Starting with revision 5.1 the rev was shown on the top silkscreen under the large text of Ubiquity Robotics.
+Starting with revision 5.1 the rev is also shown on the top silkscreen under the large text of Ubiquity Robotics.
 This text is normally under the Raspberry Pi controller and so was hard to see.

-Starting with version 5.2 the large text for the board revision will be up to mid left of the board and printed in bright white silkscreen.
-So starting with version 5.2 identification will be quite easy.

-A detailed list of MCB hardware changes as well as firmware revisions can be found [here](https://github.com/UbiquityRobotics/ubiquity_motor/blob/indigo-devel/Firmware_and_Hardware_Revisions.md).

-### Revision 5.1 Main Control Board

 The following items identify a rev 5.1 board.